 Sections 1.1 – 1.7 below explain how and why we process your personal data, as well as the legal basis on which we carry out this processing.

-1.1 To facilitate your application for consumer credit finance: Where you apply for a consumer credit finance product (including a branded credit card) in connection with an initial purchase from a merchant, as a credit broker, we collect and process the personal data you provide in your application form in order to provide you with consumer credit finance brokerage services.
-We make it quick and easy for you to apply for consumer credit finance at the point of purchase (be it when you are buying in-store, online, on your mobile or over the phone).
+1.1 To facilitate your application for consumer credit finance: Where you apply for a consumer credit finance product (including a branded credit card) in connection with an initial purchase from a merchant, or otherwise, as a credit broker, we collect and process the personal data you provide in your application form in order to provide you with consumer credit finance brokerage services.
+We make it quick and easy for you to apply for consumer credit finance, both at the point of purchase (be it when you are buying in-store, online, on your mobile or over the phone), and by other means you agree to.
 We review your application for consumer credit finance to validate, format and process your information.

 Your personal data will be shared with the merchant you are purchasing from, lenders and credit reference agencies and may be shared with other agencies (for third party recipients’ uses of your personal data please see sections 3 and 4).